10 Interesting and Easy Things to Talk About With Your Girlfriend

-If your girlfriend says the best part of her day was lunch with the team, ask her questions about it.
+If your girlfriend says the best part of her day was lunch with her coworkers, ask questions about it.
 Here are some questions to get her to keep talking:

-- Tell me more.
-What did you guys do after lunch?
+- What did you guys do after lunch?

 - Along that same line, will you…?